 This involves maintaining regular contact, monitoring and reviewing care plans, and providing support to meet needs when they arise whilst ensuring that care is continuous and person-centred.

-ADI aims to support the improvement of care for people with dementia and reduce on the variation in the quality of care provided, as well as to ensure a more focused approach on meeting people’s needs through the delivery of educational training programmes.
+ADI aims to support the improvement of care for people with dementia and reduce the variation in the quality of care provided, as well as ensuring a more focused approach to meeting people’s needs through the delivery of educational training programmes.
 These programmes will provide a structured approach to the knowledge and skills for the participants, as well as establishing standards that the providers of the programmes would need to adhere to.